-Each student in the department completes a senior capstone project with a faculty or industry mentor project that showcases the undergraduate experience at the UW.
+Each student in the department completes a senior capstone project that showcases the undergraduate experience at the UW.

 ME has focused research programs in health and medicine, novel and automated manufacturing, clean and alternative energy, design for the environment, micro and nanotechnology, biomechanics, and advanced manufacturing and materials.